 The Stepper Drive supports up to 10 unique CAN Transmit Messages, all of which can be programmed to send any available data to the CAN network.
 By default, each message is preconfigured to send a particular type of data.
-The details are outlined in Section 3.4, and the default list is shown in the table below.
+The details are outlined in Section 0.